Last year we published a comprehensive report on “The Top Instagram Virtual Influencers in 2019.”

 Brand mentions (180 days):

-About: Ralph is a fitness influencer that can’t take his own advice.
-He lives life to the absolute fullest—work hard, play harder.
+About: Ralph is a virtual fitness influencer that can’t take his own advice.
+He lives life to the absolute fullest—works hard, plays harder.
 He can burn almost as many calories as he consumes, which is a lot.
 Ralph owns and operates his own gym with a belief that anyone can look as good as he does if they try hard enough.
 He’s constantly trying to come up with the next fitness craze, like that time he invented the protein vape.

 Ralph likes shadow grow methods – one of his favorites was the follow/unfollow trick.